selmalopez/data-challenges/04-Decision-Science/olist/README.md

 This folder contains Olist Classes that handle the logic of data cleaning for our project.

-Example to return data as a Python dictionnary using the `get_data` method from the `Olist` class:
+For example, the below returns data as a Python dictionary using the `get_data` method from the `Olist` class:

 ```python
 from olist.data import Olist